Main image: Multiple deep taper burn marks on the oak door to the nave at St Mary the Virgin & All Saints, Boxley, Kent

 Marian Marks

-The symbols consisted of repeated ‘M’ or ‘W’ symbols (actually formed of two conjoined or over-lapping ‘V’s and known as a Marian Mark) along with compass drawn circles and hexafoils (Easton 1999:22-31), these same symbols were to appear in many corpora of church graffiti.
-Easton had seen the unusual in the usual and made a huge interpretative leap; if the same symbols which had been considered to be masons’ marks exclusive to stone-built churches were present in the vernacular timber architecture of the 16th-17th centuries, then they could not belong exclusively to that profession or, indeed, medium.
-A link between graffiti and inscriptions found in churches and those recorded in secular contexts had been made.
+The symbols consisted of repeated ‘M’ or ‘W’ symbols (actually formed of two conjoined or over-lapping ‘V’s and known as a Marian Mark), along with compass drawn circles and hexafoils (Easton 1999:22-31).
+These same symbols appear regularly in the corpora of church graffiti.
+Easton had seen the extraordinary in the ordinary and made a huge interpretative leap; if the same symbols which had been considered to be masons’ marks exclusive to stone-built churches were also present in the vernacular timber architecture of the 16th-17th centuries, then they could not belong exclusively to Freemasonry or, indeed, to the medium of stone.
+His work illustrated the link between graffiti and inscriptions found in churches and those identical symbols recorded in secular contexts.
 He concluded that apotropaic symbols in the context of domestic buildings …’first begin to appear during the early 16th century and remain an almost constant presence right the way through to the 18th…and may survive into the 19th and 20th centuries in rural agricultural buildings’ (Easton 1999 22-24).
+Easton was able to differentiate between the marks and symbols he had recorded from those pertaining to Baltic Timber Marks or Carpenter’s Marks – which had often been made with a carpenter’s rase knife

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *